Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to put up more than 66.5 points just twice this year.
+- Ole Miss and its opponents have scored at least 66.5 points only twice this year.

 - Arkansas' games have yet to go over 66.5 points this season.

+- The combined points per game average of the two teams, 73.4, is 6.9 points above Saturday's over/under.

-- The two teams combine to average 73.4 points per game, 6.9 more than the over/under in this contest.
+- These two squads combine to allow 45 points per game, 21.5 fewer than this contest's over/under.

-- This contest's over/under is 21.5 points above the 45 these two squads combine to surrender per game this season.

-- Rebels games this season feature an average total of 75.3 points, a number 8.8 points higher than Saturday's over/under.

 - In 2021, games involving the Razorbacks have averaged a total of 50.8 points, 15.7 fewer than this game's set over/under.